 Thanks Kathleen, your idea for storing the potatoes sounds like a really good idea.

 When I get sweet potatoes on sale, I try to buy a good bit.
 I then bake them in the Micro-wave to almost done.
 I then cool them, peel, slice them, put them on a cookie sheet and freeze them.
-After frozen, I place them in plastic bags.
-You can then take them out as you need them.
-Very fast for a quick vegetable to fix.

 If any of these sweet potatoes start to sprout, in the spring, cut them in half and put them in a large flower pot/container.
 The foliage is beautiful and trails all over.
 In the fall, dig up the potatoes that have grown in the soil.
 They are the 'sweetest' potatoes!
 It's fun to see what you have grown!